AceAkki/ShopNova-Ecommerce/README.md

 # 🛒 ShopNova Ecommerce

-**ShopNova** is a front-end ecommerce website template that dynamically loads products using the [DummyJSON](https://dummyjson.com) fake REST API.
-It's built with HTML, CSS, and vanilla JavaScript — no frameworks required.
+**ShopNova** is a front-end ecommerce website that dynamically loads products using the [DummyJSON](https://dummyjson.com) fake REST API.
+It's built with HTML, CSS, and vanilla JavaScript.

-This project is ideal for learning API integration, frontend architecture, or bootstrapping your own ecommerce UI.

 ---